zorgjbe/LibMyKitty/README.md

 ${{\color{HotPink}\Large{\textsf{LibMyKitty}}}}$

 It gives you a quick setup, so you don't have to start completely from scratch.
-Think of it like an outline, it's there to help you get started a little faster... and a little more **erotically**.
+Think of it like an outline, it's there to help you get started a little faster.
 It's a great way to get building your own addon.

 ### Start